-At individual home the celebration and worship is done with the number of days they are convenient with, the minimum is of 1 and half day, Then is for 5 days and finally the 10th day of immersion.
-So to enjoy all the immersion fun saying ‘Ganapati Bappa Morya, Pudchya varshi Lovkar Ya’, which means we love you, you are the great and best and we will wait for your welcome again the next year, is on since 1 and half day.
-Lots of blissful is the environment inside home and around in society as many people brings in Ganesh idol for worship.
-Those few days the home inside and balcony etc are all decorated with lights and flowers and is a kind of different feeling and view one can experience.
+Individual homes celebrate and worship for the number of days they are convenient with, ranging from a minimum of 1 and a half days to 5 days and finally the 10th day of immersion.
+To enjoy all the immersion fun, people say “Ganapati Bappa Morya, Pudchya varshi Lovkar Ya,” which means we love you, you are the great and best, and we will wait for your welcome again next year.

 Celebration Around City

-- Pull out about 3 to 4 hours to visit Khetwadi Galli’s which are famous since 1970’s for celebrating this festival big time.
-All 12 lanes (galli) have their unique huge idol up to 12 feet with various social and fun themes that plays for 5 to 10 minutes.
-Checkout the video section below or picture gallery link near image above.
+Allocate around 3 to 4 hours to visit Khetwadi Galli, which has been famous since the 1970s for its extravagant celebrations during the festival.
+Each of the 12 lanes (galli) showcases a unique and enormous idol, ranging up to 12 feet in height, with captivating social and fun themes that are displayed for 5 to 10 minutes.
+You can find videos and a picture gallery link near the image above.

 10 Days Festival Videos